-- They both incorporate memory foam in their construction.
+- They both incorporate memory foam somewhere in their construction.

 - The Layla is flippable, and the Casper is not.

-- The Casper has zoned support, and the Layla does not.
+- The Casper has zoned support, and the Layla has a more uniform feel overall.

 - Layla has memory foam in its top layer, and Casper has it in its second layer.